Fight the Cold Weather Blues with Indoor Winter Recess Ideas

 - Lay down a few gym mats for tumbling or yoga.

-- Utilize your favorite brain breaks that incorporate physical activity such as Go Noodle or Stories in Motion.
+- Utilize your favorite brain breaks that incorporate physical activity such as Go Noodle or Simon Says.

 - Play “action” Jenga by writing a physical activity (sit-ups, jumping jacks, squats) on each Jenga block.
 Twister is another great option!